XGR04/regala_festivalConcept/README.md

-The Unity Mosaic Festival is scheduled to occur in a public park, promoting and aiming to support Palestinian culture as we address the issues that still plague them today.
-This is scheduled for a weekend (exact date TBD) and is intended for a broad audience that includes advocates for global social justice, Middle Easterners, and humanitarian activists.
+The Unity Mosaic Festival is scheduled to occur in Golden Gate Park, San Francisco, promoting and aiming to support Palestinian culture as we address the issues that still plague them today.
+This is scheduled for a weekend (May 17 - May 19); and is intended for a broad audience that includes advocates for global social justice, Middle Easterners, and humanitarian activists.
 The event shows the value of foreign assistance in fostering survival and justice in war-torn regions, such as Palestine, where CARE has provided significant support.
 We note that CARE has greatly helped Palestine especially when it comes to emergency relief, health services provision, and economic empowerment in the area so affected by long-term warfare.

 Throughout the weekend, guests of various ages (0-50+ years) will attend several events targeted at expanding their understanding of Palestine-related topics.
 In addition to engaging in conversations with filmmakers and activists, attendees will view documentaries that outline the historical and contemporary struggles faced by the Palestinian people.
 The shows will also feature commentators on Middle East politics and CARE volunteers who will examine the resiliency of these communities.
 There will be workshops about art and expression, during which attendees will have a chance to learn traditional Palestinian crafts, offering a hands-on experience of the culture.
 The goal of these events is to foster solidarity amongst individuals from all backgrounds, including scientists, Middle Easterners themselves, and humanitarian workers.